chamin19/HR-DBMS/README.md

 ## Accessing the Application

 1. Visit the [HR Payroll Management System](https://hr-payroll-management-system.000webhostapp.com/)
-2. Select the HR Coordinator view to read, edit, or delete records from the database
+2. Select the HR Coordinator or Employee view
-3. Select the Employee view to add a work log or edit personal information

 ## Project Description
 This is an HR Payroll Database Management system to be used by HR staff and employees.
 It incorporates functions that may be utlized by a Database Administrator